astroumd/lmtoy/examples/lmtoy_reduce.md

-NOTE: Although VLSR -296 agrees with NED, it is the systemic velocity of M31, which could throw off current auto-baselining for fields away from the minor axis ofr M31.
-The one used for M51 (463) does not agree with NED (611)
+NOTE: Although VLSR -296 agrees with NED, it is the systemic velocity of M31, which could throw off current auto-baselining for fields away from the minor axis of M31.
+The one used for M51 (463) does not agree with NED (611).
+This could affect the capabilities of ADMIT correctly identiying lines.
+These could possibly be resolved by using PI parameters to the pipeline.

 ## "lmtar" "lmtls"